opnsense/docs/source/manual/git-backup.rst

     Events are processed from the moment the initial backup is configured, when disabling backups, the (local) changelog itself remains active.

-On periodic intervals (the standard ones from the backup scheduler), the collected commits are pushed to the configured upstream repository.
-To shorten these default intervals, a custom cronjob (see :doc:`Settings </manual/settingsmenu>`) can be set up, selecting `Remote Backup` as the Command.
+Every day at 01:00 system time OPNsense will git push, the collected commits to the upstream repository.
+To shorten this default interval, a custom cronjob (see :doc:`Settings </manual/settingsmenu#cron>`) can be set up, selecting `Remote Backup` as the Command.
 The regular backup procedure (which is also being triggered using the test button in the user interface) is responsible for initialising the empty local repository and configuring the upstream target.